 Rapid Response to New Threats

 Smart and nimble underwriting is one approach towards a more optimistic future.
-As mentioned earlier, the behavior of threat actors isn’t as straightforward or predictable as what might cause a house fire.
+As mentioned earlier, the behavior of threat actors isn’t as straightforward or predictable as the origin of a house fire.
 Underwriters working in cyber need to react quickly to signs of negative trends — like a web hosting provider with a vulnerability being exploited by threat actors — through analysis of aggregated data.

 For example, at Corvus, we’re able to capture millions of data points across our portfolio.
 With every submission, we use a non-invasive scan to gather detailed insight on every organization that applies for coverage.
 This gives us unprecedented real-time visibility to an applicant’s cyber hygiene and trends within different industries.
 In the event that a certain vulnerability is being exploited (like in the web hosting provider scenario) we can react in real time by imposing new underwriting rules that will limit our appetite tied to those users.
 Once the vulnerability has been addressed, we can modify our approach.